csuermann/node-red-contrib-virtual-smart-home/readme.md

     A:  Yes!
 Check out the [backend repository](https://github.com/csuermann/virtual-smart-home/) and follow the instructions precisely.
 Keep in mind that it might be cheaper to keep using the official backend and donate some money so that I can keep the system up for you.

+1. Q:  Is there a way to persist the state of devices across restarts of Node-RED?

+    A:  Yes!
+The device state is stored as 'context' provided by Node-RED, which is kept in memory by default.
+You can easily change that by adding this snippet to your Node-RED's settings.js file:

+    ```javascript
+    contextStorage: {
+      default: {
+        module: "localfilesystem",
+      },
+    },
+    ```

 1. Q:  Can you add feature X, please?

     A:  I'm always eager to hear your ideas!
 Please [file a ticket](https://github.com/csuermann/node-red-contrib-virtual-smart-home/issues/new).